Cardinals 5, Indians 2, 2nd Game

 Jose Vizquel led off the second game with a bunt single off Morris and was quickly eliminated in a double play.
 The Indians’ only other hit in the first seven innings was a fourth-inning home run by Jim Thome, his eighth homer and 18th RBI this month.

 John Mabry hit his second home run of the doubleheader, his fifth overall, off Chad Ogea (5-6) in the second inning.
-The Cardinals pulled away in the seventh with two runs off reliever Albie Lopez, who got the victory in the opener, on Ray Lankford’s RBI double and a run-scoring single by Gary Gaetti.
+The Cardinals pulled away in the seventh with two runs off Albie Lopez, who won the opener, with Ray Lankford’s RBI double and a run-scoring single by Gary Gaetti.

 Ogea made it out of the fifth inning for the first time in three starts, but not by much.
 In 5 2-3 innings he allowed three runs and six hits.

 In the opener, all but two of the Indians’ 14 hits were singles.